PrincetonUniversity/HPC_R_Workshop/05_parallel_fork/README.md

 There is another example that uses `mclapply` to do the same thing at a higher level over a matrix (or dataframe).

 There are also high-level frameworks that can take various backends using the `parallel` package a base. `doParallel` is a good example.
+See [this](https://github.com/PrincetonUniversity/intro_ml_libs/tree/master/R) machine learning example at Princeton.

 If you are used to functional and futures programming, there is also the `furrr` and `purrr` packages that can use multicore processing to execute async and futures based R coding.